Lombiq/GitHub-Actions/Docs/Workflows/Productivity/CreateJiraIssuesForCommunityActivities.md

 ## Setup

 You can use the workflow as demonstrated below.
-Note that it's important to use the `pull_request_target` trigger instead of `pull_request` because the latter doesn't trigger for pull requests from forks, defeating the whole purpose of this workflow.
+It's crucial to use the `pull_request_target` trigger instead of `pull_request`.
+The `pull_request` trigger does not activate for pull requests from forks, which is essential for this workflow to function as intended.

 ```yaml
 name: Create Jira issues for community activities